Skopje: Sports

 The largest stadium remains Toše Proeski Arena.
 The stadium, built in 1947 and named until 2008, City Stadium Skopje experienced a total renovation, begun in 2009 to meet the standards of FIFA.
 Fully renovated the stadium contains 33,460 seats, and a health spa and fitness area.
 The Boris Trajkovski Sports Center is the largest sports complex in the country with 6,250 seats.
 It was opened in 2008 and named after former president Boris Trajkovski, who died in 2004.
 It includes rooms dedicated to handball, basketball, and volleyball, a bowling alley, a fitness area, and an ice hockey court.
 Its main hall, which regularly hosts concerts, holds around 10,000 people.

-FK Vardar and FK Rabotnički are the two most popular football teams in the city.
-Both play in the first division.
+FK Vardar, FK Rabotnički and KF Shkupi are the three most popular football teams in the city.
+They play in the first division.
 Their games are held at Toše Proeski Arena, like those of the national team.
-The city is also home to many smaller football clubs, such as: FK Makedonija Ǵorče Petrov, FK Gorno Lisiče, FK Lokomotiva Skopje, FK Metalurg Skopje, FK Madžari Solidarnost and FK Skopje, who play in first, second or third national league.
+The city is also home to many smaller football clubs, such as: FK Makedonija Ǵorče Petrov, FK Gorno Lisiče, KF Fortuna 1975, FK Lokomotiva Skopje, FK Metalurg Skopje, FK Madžari Solidarnost and FK Skopje, who play in first, second or third national league.
 Another popular sport in North Macedonia is basketball, represented in particular by the teams MZT Skopje and Rabotnički.
 Handball is illustrated by RK Vardar PRO and RK Metalurg Skopje, also the women's team ŽRK Metalurg and ŽRK Vardar.
 The city co-hosted the 2008 European Women's Handball Championship together with Ohrid, and hosted the 2017 UEFA Super Cup, the match between Real Madrid and Manchester United.